 By actively positioning yourself and saying, “This is who I am.
 This is what I stand for,” automatically, you will position yourself and stand against something.
 Not because you want to hurt other people or because you want to be a bully, or because you want to be, whatever.
 It is just what it is.

 Powerful LinkedIn Profile Pictures

-The background picture, at the end, for me, should show me within 3 seconds in which industry do you work?
-What kind of jobs do you have?
 Because a picture shows more than 10,000 words.
 Especially when you have your own business.
 Show me, you in action, you on a stage, you with people, you with awards.
 You can mention your social media channels.
 You can show me with whom you work.
 Just use that as additional information, as an additional tool to show me within less than 4 seconds who you are, what you do, for whom, and what the end result is because that increases the likeliness of people spending time there